-Calculated RCR values using CHESAR v2.3 for Industrial use as laboratory agent is given in the Table B 100 Industrial use as laboratory agent - calculated RCR values using CHESAR v2.3 and enclosed in Annex - Information on hazard and risk.
+Calculated RCR values using CHESAR v2.3 for Industrial use as laboratory agent is given in the Table B 122 Industrial use as laboratory agent - calculated RCR values using CHESAR v2.3 and enclosed in Annex B: Information on hazard, emission/exposure and risk.

-A. 2 Justification for an EU wide restriction measure.
+1.2.
+Justification for an EU wide restriction measure

-DMF is a high production volume substance which has been registered with a total tonnage band of 10.000 - 100.000 t/a and the substance is used in many industrial settings.
+DMF is a high production volume substance which has been registered with a total tonnage band of 10 000-100 000 t/a and the substance is used in many industrial settings.
 It has also a registered use as intermediate.
 Part of the tonnage is produced in the EU; part of it is imported from non-Community manufacturers.
 No direct export from the EU has been reported in the registration dossiers.
 The outcome of the analysis on exposure of workers clearly shows, that for a few specific areas of use, risks on a Community-wide level are present which need to be controlled and eliminated.

 REACH provides two possible instruments to authorities to regulate risks caused by a substance: Restriction and Authorisation.
 Accordingly, in the present document the restriction and authorisation routes have been assessed with respect to their effectiveness in reducing the risk, their proportionality to the risk, their practicality and their monitorability.
-The restriction and authorisation options differ from each other with regard to their scope and have been described in detail in Section B of this report and were evaluated for their socioeconomic impact in Section D of the Annex - Impact Assessment.
+The restriction and authorisation options differ from each other with regard to their scope and have been described in detail in section 2.2 of this report and were evaluated for their socio-economic impact in Annex E: Impact Assessment.